 A cornucopia of information, locations and photographs of standing stones and megalithic remains, emphasising the mystical aspects of these reminders of the ancient inhabitants of Scotland.
 Run by venthusiastic volunteers who encourage users to interact with the site.
 While there is a large amount of detail on Scottish locations, the site also covers megalithic sites in other parts of UK, Europe and the world!

 This site contains sections on Grave Slabs and Pictish Stones> and Stone Circles and Cairns> as well as a large collection of Scottish Castles, Manors and Abbeys> with a vast library of pictures.
 The castles are listed in the Scottish Castles> page of this directory and the Pictish Stones, stone circles and cairns covered are:

 Based in Orkney, Charles Tait, a professional photographer, has used his skills to provide some excellent graphics to accompany his descriptions of a number of aspects of Orkney including Maeshowe,> a mound with an inner tomb of stones of slabs set together and finished - in 2750BC.
 Then there is his Orkney Guide Book which makes you want to visit the islands and see for yourself the wonders he is describing - just what a guide book should do!

 A beautifully illustrated site providing a comprehensive picture of these islands.
-First of all, even the thumbnails in Sigurd's Portfolio> of Orkney are excellent, far less the larger size graphics.
-And with around 40 of them, there is a lot to see.
-There is an extensive illustrated coverage of Orkney History> and from the archaeological point of view these include :
+There is a lot to see including an extensive illustrated coverage of Orkney History> and from the archaeological point of view these include :

 As can be seen from the pages listed below, this is a very large site with lots of information and illustrations (thumbnails leading to larger versions) of the Pictish and other ancient sites in Scotland.